openhwgroup/cva5-accelerators/README.md

 After checking out the repo run:
 ```
 git submodule update --init
+make extract-reference-binaries
 ```
-to bring in the CVA5 repo, and the embench benchmarks.
+to bring in the CVA5 repo, the embench benchmarks, and setup the reference-binaries

-**For initial testing, extract the reference binaries as described below:**

 ## Reference Binaries
 Reference binaries are included in: `reference-binaries.tar.xz` in the root directory of the project.
-To use them, extract them to:
+To use them at any point for comparison purposes, run: `make extract-reference-binaries`
- - embench-iot/build/bin

 ## Required Tools
 The following is a list of tools used for the baseline system configuration: